kirpit/django-sample-app/README.md

 Copy `projectname/settings/local.template.py` as `local.py` into the same directory and modify necessary changes. **local.py** is always ignored by **.gitignore**, so this is the machine specific settings mostly for development purposes.

 #### Initialize the database
 First set the database engine (PostgreSQL, MySQL, etc..) in your settings files; `projectname/settings/default.py` and/or `projectname/settings/local.py`.
+Of course, remember to install necessary database driver for your engine.
 Then define your credentials as well.
 Time to finish it up:

 `./manage.py syncdb` and `./manage.py migrate`